jfkz/sendbird-platform-sdk-typescript/README.md

 # ⚠️ Warnings

- 1. This package is not currently in npm.
-Please see  the Local development section for installation instructions.
+ 1. This package is not official!
+I made deployments and support by my own so beware of any errors or issues that may arise.
  2. This library is intended for server to server requests. **Do not use in a browser environment**.
 This SDK uses the Master API Token, which should never be exposed to the outside world like in a webpage or app.

 # ⚒️ Prerequisite